Azure/static-web-apps-cli/readme.md

 The Static Web Apps CLI, also known as SWA CLI, serves as a local development tool for [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps).
 It can:

 - Build the local static app and API backend
-- Emulate Authentication and Authorization
+- Emulate authentication and authorization
 - Serve API requests, or use the Azure Function dev server
 - Serve static static app assets, or use your app dev server